llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 ##### King County is largly urban and all of our data pertains the low income and 1 mile from nearest grocery store designation.

-##### The USDA food desert data is from 2015, so we'll just look at survey data from that year.
-We have 11,466 surveys to look through.
-We also have several columns we won't get to right now, but we have time take a look at a few that are typically looked at as indicators of inequality.
+##### The USDA food desert data is from 2015, so we only look at survey data from that year.

-#####  You can see the process used for cleaning and organizing the data [here](https://github.com/llpk79/Project_Blog_Post/blob/master/main.py).
+#####  You can see the code used for cleaning and organizing the data, and where to request your own copy [here](https://github.com/llpk79/Project_Blog_Post/blob/master/main.py).